by Kevin Mehrabi

 Security token smart-contracts, would not only implement such terms into code, to be enforced by the blockchain, but with automation and trustlessness, can offer a degree of complexity that would not be possible off-chain.

 USDtz provides a programmable building block conducive to the needs of DeFi dApps, including securities tokens.
 Future directions and adaptations of the USDtz smart-contract will advance to add more capabilities for use by 3rd party developers as a programmable element.

-Activities expected to be implemented in a roadmap after launch as the USDtez DApp expands scope and scale.
+Activities proposed for implementation as the USDtez DApp expands scope and scale.